YTFGolf/rust-wiki/doc/stage-info.md

 If both of these methods fail, or give weird results, the last resort is to Ctrl+f on [StageNames.csv](https://battlecats.miraheze.org/wiki/User:TheWWRNerdGuy/data/StageNames.csv) (or your local copy) and look up the stage name.

 ## Main chapters
-> Note: There is a planned reform of stage info that would change how selectors work under the hood.
-This shouldn't affect basic usage of this program, although it could improve some selectors.

 Main chapter selectors are significantly different from normal stages.

 - EoC: `eoc {num}` - gives EoC stage `num + 1`.
 Moon works differently: `47` gives chapter 1, `49` gives chapter 2, and `50` gives chapter 3.